How To Play

 Drawing a Tile

-You can pick a new tile from 3 face up tiles or take a random one of the stack.
+You can pick a new tile from the row of 3 face up tiles or take a random one off the stack.

 Upgraded Models variant